 Directorate Policy owner and Name of Dept Policy name Council Approval Council Minute No Responsible Person Policy Progress Comments by 25 June 2023 Policy Progress Comments Quarter 3 of 2023/2024 Review Date and Status Quo be procured by means of formal written price quotations.
 The amended policy was tabled with the 2021/22 Draft MTREF budget on 31 March 2021.
 Contractor Development Policy 2015/09/30 BCMC 468/15 AGM: M. Fraser No amendments were made to the policy during policy reviewal.
 Policy was tabled with the 2019/20 MTREF budget on 29 May 2019 (Council Minute: BCMC 256/19).
 There is a strong need to look at the annual contracts section of the policy and then look at the section of the policy that deals with sessions and subcontracting.
 No date has been set for review.
-Revenue Management Budget Tariff Policy 2006/05/30 Effective date 2006/07/01 BCC 73/06 CFO: N. Sigcau / AGM: Y. Mfana No amendments were made to the policy during policy reviewal.
+Revenue Management & Budget Tariff Policy 2006/05/30 Effective date 2006/07/01 BCC 73/06 CFO: N. Sigcau / AGM: Y. Mfana No amendments were made to the policy during policy reviewal.
 Policy was tabled with the 2019/20 MTREF budget on 29 May 2019 (Council Minute: BCMC 256/19).
-Approved with 2023/2024 budget
+Re-consider the more effective punitive tariffs, to be able to improve water use efficiency.
+To bring in a public oriented tariff structure that promotes responsible usage and user pay principle, with a possibility of a incentive based tariff to less water users.
+To consider tariffs for secluded development in rural area and tariffs for treated effluent for industrial and domestic use Approved with 2023/2024 budget

-Directorate Policy owner and Name of Dept Policy name Council Approval Council Minute No Responsible Person Policy Progress Comments by 25 June 2023 Policy Progress Comments Quarter 3 of 2023/2024 Review Date an Status Quo nd Property Rates Policy 2014/05/28 BCMC 239/15 V. Maretloane The policy was reviewed and approved by Council on 29 May 2019, as per minute no. BCMC256/19.
-The property rates are levied in terms of this policy during quarter 2, ending 31 December 2019.
-This policy has been reviewed and has been revised.
-The Local Government: Municipal Property Rates Amendment Act 29 of 2014 amended the principal Act (MPRA 6 of 2004).
-In terms of Section 8(2) of the amendment Act, a municipality must determine the categories of rateables property, provided that such property category exists within the municipal jurisdiction.
+Directorate Policy owner and Name of Dept Policy name Council Approval Council Minute No Responsible Person Policy Progress Comments by 25 June 2023 Policy Progress Comments Quarter 3 of 2023/2024 Review Date and Status Quo Property Rates Policy 2014/05/28 BCMC 239/15 V. Maretloane The policy was reviewed and approved by Council on 29 May 2019, as per minute no. BCMC256/19.
+The property rates are levied in terms of this policy during quarter 2, ending 31 December 2019. of rateables property, provided that such property category exists within the municipal jurisdiction.
 The provisions of section 8 of the MPRA must be applied by a municipality within seven years of the date of commencement of this Act.
 National Treasury MFMA Circular No. 107 is requesting municipalities to implement the new property categorization framework by not later than 01 July 2021 hence the Property Rates Policy is being amended.
 The amended policy was tabled with the 2021/22 Draft MTREF budget on 31 March 2021.
-Approved 2023/2024 budget with Corporate Asset Management Movable Asset Management Policy 2015/05/29 BCMC 239/15 GM: T. Madikizela No amendments were made to the policy during Reviewed and there are no proposed amendments, it was
+Approved with 2023/2024 budget Corporate Asset Management Movable Asset Management Policy 2015/05/29 BCMC 239/15 GM: T. Madikizela No amendments were made to the policy during Reviewed and there are no proposed amendments, it was